Last Modified: Jun 5, 2017

 - public information like your name, username, Snapcode and profile pictures.

-- any content that you submit to Live, Local, or any other crowd-sourced service.
-If a Live, Local, or any other crowd-sourced service is streamed on the web or broadcast in some other media, it may be viewed by the public at large or rebroadcast by our business partners.
+- any content that you submit to Our Story or any other crowd-sourced service.
+If an Our Story or any other crowd-sourced service is streamed on the web or broadcast in some other media, it may be viewed by the public at large or rebroadcast by our business partners.

 - With our affiliates.
 We may share information with entities within the Snap Inc. family of companies.